Words for Better Thoughts: 7 Tips

 2. Problem

-The words for better thoughts: instead of Problem you could use a more neutral word challenge or issue.
 How does your perception change when you exchange the word problem for challenge or issue?

-You might feel lighter, more energetic, and hopeful and start thinking of possibilities and solutions.
+You might feel lighter, more energetic, and hopeful, and start thinking of possibilities and solutions.

 3. Trying